content-services/zest/release/docs/ContainerContainerPullThroughDistributionResponse.md

 HasPulpLabels returns a boolean if a field has been set.

-### GetPrn

-`func (o *ContainerContainerPullThroughDistributionResponse) GetPrn() string`

-GetPrn returns the Prn field if non-nil, zero value otherwise.

-### GetPrnOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetPrnOk() (*string, bool)`

-GetPrnOk returns a tuple with the Prn field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPrn

-`func (o *ContainerContainerPullThroughDistributionResponse) SetPrn(v string)`

-SetPrn sets Prn field to given value.

-### HasPrn

-`func (o *ContainerContainerPullThroughDistributionResponse) HasPrn() bool`

-HasPrn returns a boolean if a field has been set.

-### GetBasePath

-`func (o *ContainerContainerPullThroughDistributionResponse) GetBasePath() string`

-GetBasePath returns the BasePath field if non-nil, zero value otherwise.

-### GetBasePathOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetBasePathOk() (*string, bool)`

-GetBasePathOk returns a tuple with the BasePath field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBasePath

-`func (o *ContainerContainerPullThroughDistributionResponse) SetBasePath(v string)`

-SetBasePath sets BasePath field to given value.

-### GetNoContentChangeSince

-`func (o *ContainerContainerPullThroughDistributionResponse) GetNoContentChangeSince() string`

-GetNoContentChangeSince returns the NoContentChangeSince field if non-nil, zero value otherwise.

-### GetNoContentChangeSinceOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetNoContentChangeSinceOk() (*string, bool)`

-GetNoContentChangeSinceOk returns a tuple with the NoContentChangeSince field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNoContentChangeSince

-`func (o *ContainerContainerPullThroughDistributionResponse) SetNoContentChangeSince(v string)`

-SetNoContentChangeSince sets NoContentChangeSince field to given value.

-### HasNoContentChangeSince

-`func (o *ContainerContainerPullThroughDistributionResponse) HasNoContentChangeSince() bool`

-HasNoContentChangeSince returns a boolean if a field has been set.

-### GetName

-`func (o *ContainerContainerPullThroughDistributionResponse) GetName() string`

-GetName returns the Name field if non-nil, zero value otherwise.

-### GetNameOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetNameOk() (*string, bool)`

-GetNameOk returns a tuple with the Name field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetName

-`func (o *ContainerContainerPullThroughDistributionResponse) SetName(v string)`

-SetName sets Name field to given value.

-### GetRepository

-`func (o *ContainerContainerPullThroughDistributionResponse) GetRepository() string`

-GetRepository returns the Repository field if non-nil, zero value otherwise.

-### GetRepositoryOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetRepositoryOk() (*string, bool)`

-GetRepositoryOk returns a tuple with the Repository field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRepository

-`func (o *ContainerContainerPullThroughDistributionResponse) SetRepository(v string)`

-SetRepository sets Repository field to given value.

-### HasRepository

-`func (o *ContainerContainerPullThroughDistributionResponse) HasRepository() bool`

-HasRepository returns a boolean if a field has been set.

-### SetRepositoryNil

-`func (o *ContainerContainerPullThroughDistributionResponse) SetRepositoryNil(b bool)`

- SetRepositoryNil sets the value for Repository to be an explicit nil

-### UnsetRepository
-`func (o *ContainerContainerPullThroughDistributionResponse) UnsetRepository()`

-UnsetRepository ensures that no value is present for Repository, not even an explicit nil
-### GetContentGuard
+### GetPulpCreated

-`func (o *ContainerContainerPullThroughDistributionResponse) GetContentGuard() string`
+`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpCreated() time.Time`

-GetContentGuard returns the ContentGuard field if non-nil, zero value otherwise.
+GetPulpCreated returns the PulpCreated field if non-nil, zero value otherwise.

-### GetContentGuardOk
+### GetPulpCreatedOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetContentGuardOk() (*string, bool)`
+`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpCreatedOk() (*time.Time, bool)`

-GetContentGuardOk returns a tuple with the ContentGuard field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPulpCreatedOk returns a tuple with the PulpCreated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetContentGuard
+### SetPulpCreated

-`func (o *ContainerContainerPullThroughDistributionResponse) SetContentGuard(v string)`
+`func (o *ContainerContainerPullThroughDistributionResponse) SetPulpCreated(v time.Time)`

-SetContentGuard sets ContentGuard field to given value.
+SetPulpCreated sets PulpCreated field to given value.

-### HasContentGuard
+### HasPulpCreated

-`func (o *ContainerContainerPullThroughDistributionResponse) HasContentGuard() bool`
+`func (o *ContainerContainerPullThroughDistributionResponse) HasPulpCreated() bool`

-HasContentGuard returns a boolean if a field has been set.
+HasPulpCreated returns a boolean if a field has been set.

 ### GetPulpLastUpdated